anisa07/portfolio-page/src/rules/rules.md

 5. **Always** test in both light and dark themes
 6. **Always** create responsive designs (mobile-first)
 7. **Always** follow the established folder structure
-8. **Always** use semantic HTML and proper accessibility
+8. **Always** use semantic HTML with proper accessibility (buttons, links, headings, ARIA)
+9. **Always** optimize images with `<Image>` or `<Picture>` components from `astro:assets`
+10. **Always** provide meaningful alt text and labels for all interactive elements
-9. **Always** provide English fallbacks in t() function calls
+11. **Always** provide English fallbacks in t() function calls
-10. **Always** use Lucide icons: `lucide` for Astro, `lucide-react` for React components
+12. **Always** use Lucide icons: `lucide` for Astro, `lucide-react` for React components
+13. **Always** implement proper SEO with astro-seo package for meta tags and Open Graph
+14. **Always** test keyboard navigation and screen reader compatibility

 ---

 > **AI Note**: These rules should be followed strictly.
-When in doubt, prefer Astro over React, always implement i18n support, and maintain the established patterns and structure.
+When in doubt, prefer Astro over React, always implement i18n support, use semantic HTML with proper accessibility, optimize images with astro:assets, and maintain the established patterns and structure.
+Every page must be accessible, SEO-optimized, and properly internationalized.